9 Ways To Stay Well in Grad School

 You have an amazing advocate with GradSuccess.
 Take part in supportive mentorship programs, teaching assistant development classes, writing help, quantitative method classes, seminars, consultation services, and more.
 Visit graduate.ucr.edu/gradsuccess and facebook.com/UCRGradSuccess to connect.

 Get to know the resources available at CAPS.

 Counseling and Psychological Services (CAPS) provides a range of free, confidential services including individual counseling, couples counseling, group therapy, and psychiatric services.
 Learn more or schedule an appointment at counseling.ucr.edu.

 Come to the Graduate Student Support Group.

-- Recharge at the weekly grad student coffee social.
+Recharge at the weekly grad student coffee socials.

 Get help with the UCR Graduate Student Association (GSA).

 Get funding for conference travel and access grants for community outreach projects through GSA programs.
 Join the GSA to be an advocate for your fellow grad students.
 Learn more at gsa.ucr.edu.